AlexGusarov/Memo/README.md

 ## Review

 **Memo** is a memory training game.
 Find all the paired cards with pictures of cute cats or dogs while racing against the clock.
-The game is adapted for various devices and provides convenient gameplay on screens of any size..
+The game is adapted for various devices and provides convenient gameplay on screens of any size.

 ## Play online